 You can also view analytics of the live session which explains:

 i.
 Total Unique Users: It represents the number of unique users that have joined the live session

 ii.
 Total Connected Users: It represents the number of users who are currently watching the session

 iii.
 Total Views: It represents the number of times users have landed on the live session page.
 For instance, it could be that one user lands on the live page three times, so it'll be counted as one unique user but three total views

 Once the session is started, Moderator+ roles can:

 i.
 Pause/Resume the session: This pauses the live feed for all viewers, displaying a message 'Session is currently paused and will resume shortly.', until a Moderator+ role resumes it.
 Pausing the session also pauses live chat and Q&A section.

 ii.
 Stop the session: This stops the session and displays a message to all viewers that 'Session has ended.'
 You will not be able to resume the session after you stop it so pause the live stream if you wish to wait for some time until you resume streaming.
 Moreover, stopping the session ends the live chat and Q&A section and both are archived for the users to view later on if archiving has been enabled.

 Note: Pausing, resuming or stopping the session from the playback screen has no effect on the configured Publishing Point.

-You can also perform client-side recording by enabling the live encoder to record your streams.
+Additionally, you can also perform client-side recording by enabling live encoder to record your streams.
 This can be done through Wirecast by following the steps given at Record to Disk.
 In case of client-side recording, you need to make sure that you have enough disk space and RAM to record your live sessions.
-It is better to opt for server-side recording unless your streaming provider does not provide this option, then you may use your live encoder for recording the stream.
+It is better to opt for server-side recording unless your streaming provider does not support it, in which case you may use your live encoder for recording the stream.